-Alabama’s most illuminating and engaging university and independent scholars educate and entertain as part of AHA’s Road Scholars Speakers Bureau.
+Have stories.
+Will travel.
+(Or Zoom!)
+Alabama’s most illuminating and engaging scholars are here to educate and entertain, thanks to AHA’s Road Scholars Speakers Bureau.

-–If your organization plans a business meeting at the same time, we expect that you schedule the Road Scholar presentation first and inform the speaker at the time of your request.
+–If your organization plans a business meeting at the same time, please schedule the Road Scholar presentation first and inform the speaker at the time of your request.

 –For in-school presentations, please reserve a minimum of one hour for the speaker’s presentation and up to two hours for a teacher in-service.

-–With the exception of teacher in-services, all Road Scholars programs must be open to and free of charge to the general public.
+–With the exception of teacher in-services, all Road Scholar presentation must be free and open to the general public.
 School programs aimed primarily at students must be made available to school faculty and administrators, as well as students’ parents or other adult family.

-Speakers are available for the following groups: libraries, civic groups, historical societies, for-profit organizations, nonprofit organizations, and public or private secondary schools (for SUPER Teacher In-Service Professional Development).
+Speakers are available for groups such as libraries, civic groups, historical societies, for-profit organizations, nonprofit organizations, and public or private secondary schools.

-The Alabama Humanities Alliance is the state affiliate of the National Endowment for the Humanities.
+Alabama Humanities Alliance (AHA) is a state affiliate of the National Endowment for the Humanities (NEH).
 AHA funds and conducts programs that encourage dialogue on a variety of humanities topics from diverse points of view.
-The views and opinions expressed in Road Scholars programs do not necessarily represent those of AHA or the National Endowment for the Humanities.
-AHA grants and AHA-conducted programs do not support direct social, political or religious advocacy.
-AHA is a private, nonprofit organization that receives funding from the NEH, the State of Alabama, foundations, corporations and individuals.
+The views and opinions expressed in Road Scholars programs do not necessarily represent those of AHA or NEH.
+AHA grants and AHA-conducted programs do not support direct social, political, or religious advocacy.
+AHA is a private, nonprofit organization that receives funding from the NEH, the state of Alabama, foundations, corporations, and individuals.

 View our complete catalog of available presentations, organized by scholar.Browse Speakers